Tijndagamer/PGPost/docs/protocol.md

 1.2.1 Duplicates
 ----------------

-All duplicate posts will be ignored.
+If someone attempts to upload a duplicate post, it will be skipped by the server.

 1.2.2 Time sensitivity
 ----------------------